githubscientist/re-fsdcwdtb27/README.md

 useReducer():

 - `useReducer` is a React Hook that allows you to manage state in a functional component using a reducer function.

+useMemo:

+- `useMemo` is a React Hook that allows you to memoize a value, preventing unnecessary recalculations on re-renders.

+useCallback:

+- `useCallback` is a React Hook that allows you to memoize a function, preventing unnecessary re-creations on re-renders.